Analyze the echo path yourself

 - The captured signal – the audio that is captured from the microphone.

 If you already have an echo cancellation, then we suggest to disable it before the recording to avoid any bias to the analysis.
 We suggest to make the recording in the location that will later be used to run the echo cancellation algorithm.
 It can be in a specific software layer in the device (e.g. audio handling layer in your application that is running on the Android phone) or even in the network (e.g. the PBX).

 Next step is to open the recorded audio using some graphical editor.
 For this purpose, we recommend using a program called Audacity.
 You can easily open the audio files you previously recorded using the option “Import -> Raw Data”.
 Once done, you will see both audio tracks in the same window and you can listen to each one of them.
 Then, you can select a specific location during the call and measure the distance between the time you hear the voice until it re-appears as echo.
 By repeating this measurement in different parts of the call, you can have a better understanding on the behavior of the echo path in your system.

 In this post, we described a simple method to analyze the behavior of the echo path in your system.
-Our support team will be happy to answer any question you might have and discuss alternatives to provide high quality echo cancellation.
+For further reading on this subject, take a look at the following post which discuss the scenario in which you find yourself calculating a negative echo tail.
+More accurate measurement and analysis can be done using professional tools.
+Our support team will be happy to answer any question you might have and discuss the best way to achieve high quality echo cancellation in your environment.